Muadh-Adekunle-Monsuru/Second-Semester/CPS 204/Propositions.md

 The lecturer is in the class and the student are in the hostel.
 The lecturer is in the class but the student are in the hostel.

+Whereas can be used as a conjuction, also however, although.

 ---

 ### Disjunction/OR